Genuinely Robust Inference for Clustered Data: Summary

 \section{Summary}

-Conventional methods for cluster-robust inference often fail to provide consistent results when faced with unignorably large clusters.
+Conventional methods for cluster-robust inference often fail to provide consistent results in the presence of unignorably large clusters.
 In this paper, we formalize this limitation by deriving a necessary and sufficient condition for consistency.
-We find that 77\% of empirical research articles published in the \textit{American Economic Review} and \textit{Econometrica} in 2020-2021 fail to satisfy this condition.
-To address this challenge, we propose two alternative solutions: (i) score subsampling and (ii) size-adjusted cluster-robust (SACR) estimation.
-Both methods ensure uniform size control across a wide range of data-generating processes where conventional methods fall short.
+We document that 77\% of empirical research articles published in the \textit{American Economic Review} and \textit{Econometrica} during 2020--2021 contain model specifications fail to satisfy this condition.

-The first approach retains the original least squares estimator and approximates its non-standard asymptotic distribution.
-The second one changes the estimator to a weighted least squares, which is is easily implementable in Stata.
-Our simulation studies confirm the reliability and effectiveness of these methods, highlighting their practical utility in addressing the limitations of existing cluster-robust inference techniques.
+To address this challenge, we propose the CS bootstrap and establish its size control across a wide class of data-generating processes where conventional methods break down.
+Our simulation studies confirm the reliability and effectiveness of the proposed method, underscoring its practical value in overcoming the limitations of existing cluster-robust inference techniques.
+We further demonstrate the failure of the wild cluster bootstrap in Section \ref{sec:inconsistent_wcb} and discuss the related uniformity issues in Section \ref{sec:theory:uniform} in the appendix, reinforcing the need for our proposed approach.
+Finally, we demonstrate that correctly accounting for potential non-Gaussianity can overturn empirical conclusions.
+We conclude the paper by modifying a well-known \textit{haiku} by \cite{hiranohaiku}.